Jewelry Protection

 Insuring diamonds

-Each diamond type is different, but they’re all diamonds and all diamond purchases need to be insured.
-Specialized jewelry insurance protects your fine jewelry from loss, theft, damage, and mysterious disappearance
+Though there are different kinds of diamonds, they’re still all diamonds.
+And all diamond purchases need to be insured.
+Specialized jewelry insurance protects your fine jewelry from loss, theft, damage, and mysterious disappearance.

 BriteCo’s affordable specialized jewelry covers up to 125% of your ring’s appraised value and its fast and easy to get started.